Signal processing with optical quadratic random sketches: Sketching with hidden rank one projections

 As explained in Sec.~\ref{sec:opu}, the OPU allows us to compute all the components of $\rop(\bs x)$ in a reproducible way using the physical properties of multiple scattering of coherent light in random media, which is thus extremely fast and power-efficient (even if $m \simeq n$).
 In this context, the vectors $\{\bs a_i\}_{i=1}^m$ are fixed, but \emph{hidden} to us.
 Moreover, an asymptotic analysis made in~\cite{saade_random_2016} shows that each random vector $\bs a_i$ are very close to be identically and independently distributed (\iid) as a Gaussian random vector $\bs a \sim \cl N(\bs 0, \bs I_n)$, with identity covariance $\bs I_n$.

 The ROP operator is sadly \textit{biased} (non-isotropic).
-In other words, the expectation of the squared norm of the ROP of a vector $\bs x$ is not proportional to the squared Frobenius norm of the lifted signal $\bs x\bs x^\top$ (equal to the fourth power of the norm of $\bs x$) \cite{chen_exact_2015}.
-However, isotropy is a key property to ensure that the ROP sketch keeps essential information on $\bs x$.
+In other words, the expectation of the squared norm of the ROP of a vector $\bs x$ is not proportional to the squared Frobenius norm of the lifted signal $\bs x\bs x^\top$ (equal to the fourth power of the norm of $\bs x$) \cite{chen_exact_2015}. \edt{This is relatively obvious considering that the ROP operator only outputs positive values.} However, isotropy is a key property to ensure that the ROP sketch keeps essential information on $\bs x$.
 This leads to the definition of a debiased ROP operator (DROP) which rids us of the bias (see \cite{chen_exact_2015}, lemma 4 and appendix F):

 This new debiased estimator DROP can easily be implemented on an OPU by first applying the operator $\rop$ on a vector then splitting it in two and subtracting one half from the other.
 Thanks to the constant computational complexity of $\rop$ on the OPU, this has little impact on the total computing time.